 1-deoxynojirimycin is in the focus of interest, several derivatives are under development, e.g. for the treatment of viral infections5.

 For the sake of completeness, we should mention two more alpha-glucosidase inhibitors: voglibose (Voglib®) and acarbose (Glucobay®).
 The former one is a cyclic sugar alcohol with a hydroxyl group replaced by an amino group (aminocyclitol).
-Acarbose is an oligosaccharide, composed from acarviosin and two maltose units (to be shown in a later post).
+Acarbose is an oligosaccharide, composed from acarviosin and maltose (to be shown in a later post).
 Voglibose is the newest molecule from the above mentioned two compounds.

 All these drugs are taken orally.